Hot Mulled Sherried Apple Cider

 Adapted from "The Fresh Honey Cookbook: 84 Recipes from a Beekeeper's Kitchen" by Laurey Masterton

 In this mulled cider recipe, apple cider is simmered with orange, honey, cloves, and cinnamon, then given a mild boozy kick from amontillado sherry added just before serving.
-Keep this sweet-smelling punch warm in a slow cooker at a holiday party or winter cocktail party.
+Keep this sweet-smelling punch warm in a slow cooker at a holiday party or winter cocktail party, or let it simmer while you throw together our classic Pumpkin Pie recipe.

 What to buy: Amontillado sherry, made in the town of Jerez in southwestern Spain, is aged longer than fino (or dry) sherries.
 It has a nutty, sweet flavor and is darker in color.
 You can find amontillado sherry in the wine section of well-stocked grocery or liquor stores or online.